keijop/omnia_01_task_manager/README-template.md

 ### Continued development

-In future projects I plan to dive deeper into REST API design conventions and patterns, get skilled on MERN stack and implement more complex user authentication strategies.
+In future projects I plan to dive deeper into REST API design conventions and patterns, get skilled on MERN stack and implement more complex user authentication strategies and features.

 ### Useful resources